-Whether you were dead set on getting on that university course or you simply don't know what to do next, there are some different routes available to help you find, or reach, your next goal.
+When your grades aren’t what you were expecting or hoping for it can be very upsetting, but don’t panic, this isn't heralding the end of your higher education dreams.
+Whether you were dead set on getting on that university course or you simply don't know what to do next, there are a number of different routes available to help you find, or reach, your next goal.

 If you know what you want to do next and are willing to look around at different courses and universities, then you should consider Clearing [new window].

 A UK service provided by the Universities and Colleges Admissions Service (UCAS), if you are flexible and have reasonable exam results, there is still a good chance you will find another course at the same university, or a similar one elsewhere.

 Available from mid August to late September, universities post available spaces on Clearing, so you can simply search for courses you're interested in and see what's available.
 Often you can find the same or similar course at another university that will take you on for lower grades.
 More than 30,000 people gain a place during Clearing every year, so there's a good chance you'll find something that will work for you.

 IET member Michaela Appleby went onto graduate after going through Clearing.